Skip to main content

 Open

 In a letter from October 2022, IRS disagreed with this recommendation, stating that LB&I promoter investigations are subject to managerial review and that developing metrics would not provide meaningful insight because each case is "so unique that setting metrics applicable to the entire population would not provide meaningful insight."
 GAO believes that if IRS can create quality standards for LB&I audits, it can do so for LB&I investigations and perhaps can look to its LQMS quality review procedures as a model for possible metrics in fulfilling this recommendation.
-In April 2024, we requested additional feedback from IRS.
+In September 2024, IRS said it had not changed its position.
 GAO will continue to monitor IRS for additional action.
 By implementing this recommendation, IRS will better assure proper application of promoter penalties in micro-captive cases.

 Full Report